JohnJacobsonIII/AdventOfCode/2023/jj/README.md

 Separate inputs, and respective solutions, for Part1 and Part2 will be included in separate text files.

-This is my firat attempt at learning the Rust programming language. https://doc.rust-lang.org/stable/book/
+This is my first attempt at learning the Rust programming language. https://doc.rust-lang.org/stable/book/